FangLimao/addon-encyclopedia/docs/reference/block/components/friction.md

 ---
 author: JimSeaman42
 ms.author: mikeam
-title: Block Documentation - minecraft:friction
+title: 方块组件 - minecraft:friction
 ms.service: minecraft-bedrock-edition
 ---

-# Block Documentation - minecraft:friction
+# 方块组件 - minecraft:friction

 `minecraft:friction` is a `Decimal` component that describes a block's friction in a range of `0.0` to `0.9`, where the higher the value the greater the friction.
 Friction affects an entity's movement speed when it travels on the block.